-Our client, GC Business Finance (GCBF), supports businesses based in the Greater Manchester area that have been denied funding from mainstream lenders.
+Our client, GC Business Finance (GCBF), supports businesses based in the Greater Manchester area that have been denied funding from mainstream lenders or financial institutions.
 They provide alternate finance options, such as loans, to these businesses, encouraging economic growth and opening up new employment opportunities in the region.

-After a rigorous discovery phase, a detailed software requirements specification was compiled, which contained all the functions and features that the client wanted as part of the new loan origination system.
+Before we could start with the loan management software development process, we conducted a rigorous discovery phase.
+A detailed software requirements specification was compiled.
+This document contained all the functions and features that the client wanted as part of the new loan origination system.

-The loan management system that GoodCore developed is tailored to address the specific needs expressed by our client GCBF.
+This loan management software development project aimed to address the specific needs expressed by our client GCBF.
 Loan applicants and GCBF users can perform their respective functions via dedicated frontend and backend portals.

-Given the client’s express requirement, the system was designed with maximal user-friendliness in mind.
+Given the client’s express requirement, the loan management software was designed with maximal user-friendliness in mind.
 The simple and intuitive interface allows a large number of GCBF users to easily review and manage loan applications, and draw up relevant reports.
 The application is also optimised for mobile devices, including tablets.

-Since GCBF partners with other organisations for different types of business loans, the system has been developed as white label software which can be implemented in partner organisations looking for similar loan origination portals for different user bases.
+Since GCBF partners with other organisations for different types of business loans, the system has been developed as white label software.
+It can be implemented in partner organisations looking for similar lending platforms for different user bases.

-The portal provides a very convenient way for applicants who have cleared eligibility to register online.
+The portal provides a very convenient way for applicants who have cleared the system's credit scoring criteria to register online.

-The system has an integrated auto-populate feature that automatically fetches the details of limited companies or limited partnerships from the Companies House database.
-The system also makes the loan repayment process convenient for the users via the integrated credit servicing platform by Equiniti.
+The software has an integrated auto-populate feature that automatically fetches the details of limited companies or limited partnerships from the Companies House database.
+The system also makes the loan repayment and process convenient for the users via Equiniti's loan servicing software integration.
 Integration with HelloSign, an e-signature solution, allows applicants to sign the submitted forms and documents with ease.

 The system’s self-service section enables applicants to make payments, check their payment history, and view pending payments.
 Applicants can also revisit the terms of their loan agreement via this section.

-The backend of the loan management system allows access to certain features depending on the role of the logged-in user, making the system secure from data leakage and other security risks.
+The backend of the loan management software allows access to certain features depending on the role of the logged-in user.
+This makes the system secure from data leakage and other security risks.
 It also ensures that each loan application goes through the proper approval process.

 Since the system clearly defines the roles of each GCBF user, it ensures that each application goes through the proper review process.
 First, the Loan Administrators review applications for completeness and correctness.
 The Loan Managers conduct further reviews and then draw up recommendation reports.
 The final decision of approval or rejection, often based on feedback from the Managers, lies in the hands of the Loan Approvers.

-Audit trails, which are essentially event logs, ensure that the processing of loan applications is fully compliant with financial regulations by recording all the activities that the GCBF staff perform, with timestamps and details.
-The audit trails can be accessed by authorised users to review the changes, making the system extremely transparent and secure from any possibility of fraudulent activity.
+Audit trails, which are essentially event logs, ensure that the processing of loan applications is fully compliant with financial regulations.
+All the activities that the GCBF staff perform are recorded with timestamps and details.
+The audit trails can be accessed by authorised users to review the changes.
+Thus, the lending process is extremely transparent and secure from any possibility of fraudulent activity.

-The team, led by the project manager, was composed of the technical lead, business analyst, senior software engineer, and senior QA engineer.
+The team for this loan management software development project was led by the project manager.
+Our app development team was composed of the technical lead, business analyst, senior software engineer, and senior QA engineer.